Nil Ratan Dhar: Awards and memberships

+Dhar was elected a fellow of the Chemical Society of London (FCS) and the Institute of Chemistry (later the Royal Institute of Chemistry) in 1919.
+In 1935, he was appointed a Foundation Fellow of the National Institute of Sciences of India (FNI, now the Indian National Science Academy.
 Dhar was a corresponding member of the Academy of Sciences, France and a foreign member of the French Academy of Agriculture.
-He was nominated for the Nobel prize four times.
-He was also a founding member of the Indian Chemical Society and the National Academy of Sciences, India, and the president of both organizations from 1933–1934 and 1935–1937 respectively.
+He was nominated for the Nobel Prize four times.
+He was also a founding member of the Indian Chemical Society and the National Academy of Sciences, India, and the president of both organizations from 1933 to 1934 and 1935–1937 respectively.
 Though not a founding member, he also served as the president of the Indian Society of Soil Sciences.
-Dhar was also a member of the Society of Biological Chemists, India as well as a fellow of the Chemical Society of London and the Royal Institute of Chemistry.
+Dhar was also a member of the Society of Biological Chemists, India.
 In 1961, he became the General President of the Indian Science Congress Association.